DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/quickstart.md

 ##  Install everything that we need
 using Pkg; Pkg.add("Distributions"); Pkg.add(url="https://github.com/DynamicsUFPR/RMA.jl")
-using Distributions                             #   For generate our uniform distribution using .RecurrenceMicrostatesAnalysis as RMA     #   !!
+using Distributions                             #   For generate our uniform distribution import RecurrenceMicrostatesAnalysis as RMA     #   !!
 Import RecurrenceMicrostatesAnalysis.jl

 ##  Generate our data
 data = rand(Uniform(0, 1), 1000)